Nikithavedanth/Assignment2-Madabhushi/README.md

 ***
 ***
 # Quote
-> Life is like riding a bicycle, to keep your balance you must keep moving.*Albert Einstein*
+> Life is like riding a bicycle, to keep your balance you must keep moving.*Albert Einstein*<br>
 > Everything has beauty but not everyone sees it. *Dolly parton*